What is a VIN or Chassis Number?

 • The last four digits are a serial number that differentiates each vehicle.

-What Is the Purpose of a VIN Number?
+The Purpose of a VIN Number

 The VIN plays a vital role across many areas of vehicle ownership, safety, and administration.